 Tourist brochures and online promotions typically focus on the more exposed ruins of the bridge on the northeastern side, close to the souvenir stalls, snack vendors, and parking lots, but it is worth taking the time to see the far side of the bridge too.
 The most iconic segment of the bridge consists of three piers and partial archways still standing and a fourth that collapsed in the 921 Earthquake.
 A short trail descends into the valley from this point, and after a few minutes one will reach the shadowy side of the valley, which is home to several more piers colonized by banyan trees.

-This post was originally published in May 2014 but I’ve added a bunch of photos and updated the text since then (and bumped the date).
+This post was originally published in May 2014 with a small number of photos captured around that time.
+It has since been expanded with more photos taken in 2018, and additional text in 2023.
 For more photos and information about Longteng Broken Bridge try Josh Ellis Photography, Andre In Taiwan, The Daily Bubble Tea, and Taiwan Adventures.

 This is one of those opportunities where I get to spout off like the old geezer that I am: back in 2000, my then-Taiwanese girlfriend (now wife) took me to see the Longteng Broken Bridge.
 At that time it wasn’t on any tourist radars – there was no parking lot, no souvenir stands and, best of all, no other visitors.
 The same with Shengxing Station at that time (no stands selling tourist tat, and only one restaurant open).
 Those were the days!